BRAC Public Policy Positions

 Support regional recreation and park organizations, including The Recreation and Park Commission for the Parish of East Baton Rouge, in efforts to upgrade public parks and recreational amenities in the Baton Rouge Area

 BRAC understands that businesses and individuals evaluate numerous quality of life factors in determining a location to call home.
 Impressive public parks and recreational amenities are a significant component of quality of life evaluations and a component over which local governments have significant control.
 Efforts to maintain and improve the Baton Rouge Area’s public parks, including the establishment of signature parks with unique and compelling assets, will make the region more competitive in attracting and retaining talented workers and high-wage businesses.

 Support programs, ordinances and initiatives that set a progressive, inclusive community tone and ensure that key organizations and leaders are aligned to create positive change

-BRAC believes that the most vibrant economies in the U.S. increasingly are those that have learned to embrace diversity and maintain an optimistic, inclusive vision for their community while always remaining receptive to change.
-These intangibles can have a major impact on economic development, talent retention and attraction, as well as community pride and commitment to enact positive change.
+BRAC believes that the most vibrant economies in the U.S. are those that have learned to embrace diversity and maintain an optimistic, inclusive vision for their community while always remaining receptive to change.
+These intangibles can have a major impact on economic development and talent retention and attraction, as well as community pride and commitment to enact positive change.
 Moreover, discrimination can have an adverse effect on community growth.
 That’s why EBR has an executive order protecting employment discrimination that has governed through the last two administrations.
 BRAC supports the proposition that this executive order should include protection based on sexual orientation and be codified into parish ordinances.